-3.4.2 Midpoints and comparison with other studies
+3.5 Life cycle impact assessment: midpoints and comparison with other studies

-When the environmental impacts are expressed as midpoints, such as kg CO2-eq for climate change, they vary noticeably among production types and sites.
+When the environmental impacts are expressed as midpoints, such as kg CO_2 -eq for climate change, they vary noticeably amongst production types and sites.
 These impacts are related to input intensities, particularly fertilisation.
 Detailed midpoint scores per production unit are presented in the Supplementary Material.

-A contribution analyses on four key impact categories, at the midpoint level, shows that the dominant contributors to impacts vary according with the specific impact category: energy for climate change (Fig. 7a), direct field emissions for eutrophication (Fig. 7b) and acidification (Fig. 7c), and a combination of pesticides, mineral fertilisers, energy and direct field emissions for freshwater ecotoxicity (Fig. 7d).
-Lean production showed a lower overall impact regarding energy for climate change (Fig. 7a) than conventional and organic production per hectare.
-A rational use of mineral fertilisers in Lean production had a lower impact than organic-only fertilisation; this despite higher impacts for energy use in Lean production (92.4%) than in organic production (60.4%).
-Nevertheless, the comparison of the sites between them showed a more heterogeneous and complex situation, since the Houéyiho site, with conventional production only, presented slightly less impact than the Sèmè-Kpodji site, which mixed conventional and organic production (Fig. 7b) showed the same distribution.
-Thus, Lean production showed the lowest impacts and conventional production the highest impacts, but it was the Sèmè-Kpodji site that had the highest impacts.
-Apart from the impact of mineral fertilisers, it was all the other varied impacts that changed the order.
-The impacts on acidification (Fig. 7c), and on freshwater ecotoxicity (Fig. 7d) followed the same order.
-Lean production had significantly lower impacts than conventional and organic production.
-The latter had the highest impacts because of organic fertilizers and direct emissions (for acidification), direct emissions and other non-detailed factors (for freshwater ecotoxicity).
+Contribution analyses on four key impact categories, at the midpoint level, show that the dominant contributors to impacts vary according with the specific impact category: energy for climate change (Fig. 7a), direct field emissions for eutrophication (Fig. 7b) and acidification (Fig. 7c) and a combination of pesticides, mineral fertilisers, energy and direct field emissions for freshwater ecotoxicity (Fig. 7d).

+Lean production showed a lower overall impact regarding energy for climate change (Fig. 7a) than Conventional and Organic production per ha.
+A rational use of mineral fertilisers in Lean production had a lower impact than organic-only fertilisation; this despite higher impacts for energy use in Lean production (92.4%) than in Organic production (60.4%).
+Nevertheless, the comparison inter sites showed a more heterogeneous and complex situation, since the Houéyiho site, with Conventional production only, presented slightly less impact than the Sèmè-Kpodji site, which mixed Conventional and Organic production.
+It was the impact of organic fertilisation that changed this order.

+The impact on freshwater eutrophication (Fig. 7b) showed the same distribution.
+Thus, Lean production showed the lowest impacts and Conventional production the highest impacts, but it was the Sèmè-Kpodji site that had the highest impacts.
+Apart from the impact of mineral fertilisers, it was all the other non-detailed factors contributing to impacts that changed the order.

+The impacts on acidification (Fig. 7c) and on freshwater ecotoxicity (Fig. 7d) followed the same order.
+Lean production had significantly lower impacts than Conventional and Organic production for these two impact categories.
+The latter had the highest impacts because of organic fertilisers and direct emissions (for acidification), direct emissions and other non-detailed factors (for freshwater ecotoxicity).
+Non-detailed factors to impacts include a very long series of elementary flows (associated for instance with background data such as the provision of industrial inputs) with very small contributions, but which one aggregated, become non-negligible.

-Fig. 7.
-Contribution analysis of all crops, per ha of cultivation, per sites and types, for a) climate change, b) freshwater eutrophication, c) acidification and d) freshwater ecotoxicity
+Fig. 7 Contribution analysis of all crops, per ha of cultivation, per sites and production types, for \mathbf{a}) climate change, \mathbf{b}) freshwater eutrophication, \mathbf{c}) acidification and \mathbf{d}) freshwater ecotoxicity

 Our results suggest consistently higher climate change impacts for Organic production per kg of product and for Conventional production per ha of crop.
 A priori, we speculated that these results are due to lower yields and high quantities of organic fertilisers used in organic market gardening.
 The high impacts of Sèmè-Kpodji's organic tomatoes are due to the fact that several production units are not commercial, but systems intended for self-consumption, with very low yields.
+In LCA, there is demonstrable link between input intensity (e.g. fertilisation) and yields and direct field emissions, which are usually determinant of impacts per functional unit (be it expressed in a mass or a surface unit).